-The lands herein described being Parcel No. 249-1995 on the Lis Pendens filed in an action brought by Chemung County on October 1, 1996 to foreclose certain tax liens under Title 3 of Article Eleven of the Real Property Tax Law ; suid lands being part of the premises conveyed to the County of Chemung by deed of the County Treasurer dated January 9, 1998 which deed was executed in accordance with the final judgment of the county Court in said action dated Jan.
-6, 1998 and said deed being recorded in the Chemung County Clerk's Office in Fiche 797 of Deeds at page 36 on January 9, 1998 This conveyance is made pursuant to a resolution of the County Legislature of Chemung County, New York, adopted the 9th day of March , 1998, as resolution number 98-068 Together with all and singular the hereditaments and appurtenances thereto belonging, or in anywise ap- pertaining, and the reversion and reversions, remainder and remainders, rents, issues and profits thereof, and all the estate right, title, interest, claim and demand whatsoever of the said party of the first part either in law or equity, of, in, or to the above bargained premises, with the said hereditaments and appurtenances.
-To Have and to Hold the said described lands and premises to the said part y of the second part, heirs and assigns, to the sole and only proper benefit and behoof of the said part y of the second part, his heirs and assigns forever.
-In Mitness Mhereof, The said party of the first part has hereunto set its hand and seai the day and year first above written.
-In presence of: County of Chemung By.
-J Fiche 945 Page 67 Code D STATE OF NEW YORK.
-On this Town of CLMILA Chemung County, New York, that he is the County Executive of the County of Chemung, New York, the corporation described in and which executed the within Instrument; that he knows the seal of the said County of Chemung; that the seal affixed to said Instrument is the seal of the County of Chemung; that it was so affixed by resolution of the County Legislature of the County of Chemung; and that he signed his name thereto by like order.
-Jan D. White Notary Public.
-JANE L.D.
-WHITE Notary Public, Sizte of New York No. 4989853 Reg. in Chemung County My Commission Expires Nov.
-9, 19_9 11 Address of the second of the s Addition of Chilam Addition of Chilam Country OF Chilam Pa.
-238 Addite of Marin Bork State of Marin Bork Chilamut Recorded on the Uhremut Recorded on the Uhremut and examined.
+The lands herein described being Parcel No. 249-1995 on the Lis Pendens filed in an action brought by Chemung County on October 1, 1996 to foreclose certain tax liens under Title 3 of Article Eleven of the Real Property Tax Law: suid lands being part of the premises conveyed to the County of Chemung by deed of the County Treasurer dated January 9, 1998 which deed was executed in accordance with the final judgment of the county Court in said action dated Jan.
+6, 1998 and said deed being recorded in the Chemung County Clerk's Office in Fiche 797 of Deeds at page 36 on January 9, 1998 This conveyance is made pursuant to a resolution of the County Legislature of Chemung County, New York, adopted the 9th day of March .1998, as resolution number 98-068 Together with all and singular the hereditaments and appurtenances thereto belonging, or in anywise ap- pertaining, and the reversion and reversions, remainder and remainders, rents, issues and profits thereof, and all the estate right, title, interest, claim and demand whatsoever of the said party of the first part either in law or equity, of, in, or to the above bargained premises, with the said hereditaments and appurtenances.
+To Hatter and to Hold the said described lands and premises to the said part y of the second part. heirs and assigns, to the sole and only proper benefit and behoof of the said party of the second part, his heirs and assigns forever. day and year first above written.
+In presence of: County of Chemung .
+By Fiche 943 Page 67 Code D STATE OF NEW YORK, COUNTY OF CHEMUNG On this A.C.
+Address of the second of the s